 Rav Belsky explains that an item which is good to eat raw, even if it is the derech to be cooked, is not subject to bishul akum.
 Therefore cooked corn need not be bishul Yisroel, since raw corn is also very tasty.

 Mishna Berurah (203:11) says that an item which is not eaten raw by itself, but is commonly eaten raw together with another food is also considered נאכל כמו שהוא חי.
 Therefore, although raw ginger is not eaten plain, since it is eaten with sugar it is exempt from bishul akum.
-Similarly, cranberries although not eaten raw by themselves, since they are eaten together with sugar in the form of “craisins”, are exempt from bishul akum.
+Similarly, cranberries although not eaten raw by themselves, since they are eaten together with sugar, are exempt from bishul akum.

 When there is an issue of bishul akum the Mashgiach must light the boiler.
 There must be a system for knowing that the boiler will not cool down to below 180 F and be turned back on by a non-Jew.